ilyavolodin/eslint-plugin-backbone/docs/rules/no-native-jquery.md

 # Prevent usage of $ in the views (no-native-jquery)

 When operating on DOM inside views, you should use this.$ instead of native jQuery.
 This will limit the scope to the elements to the children of view's element.
 Views should not operate on DOM outside of it's area of responsibilities.
-This will lead to confusions and will make large code base hard to debug.
+This will lead to confusion and will make a large code base hard to debug.

 ## Rule Details